jizhang-nz/HTS-training/README.md

 ```

 * Download and inspect the output image file in WINDOWS using browser like `Microsoft Edage`.
-	* Tip: press the Ctrl and roll the mouse wheel to zoom the image.
+	* Tip: press the `ctrl` and roll the mouse wheel to zoom the image.